awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

 This feature is available for AWS IoT Greengrass Core v1\.6 and later\.

-By default, the AWS IoT Greengrass core software is deployed under a single root directory where AWS IoT Greengrass performs all read and write operations\.
+By default, the AWS IoT Greengrass Core software is deployed under a single root directory where AWS IoT Greengrass performs all read and write operations\.
 However, you can configure AWS IoT Greengrass to use a separate directory for all write operations, including creating directories and files\.
 In this case, AWS IoT Greengrass uses two top\-level directories:
 + The *greengrass\-root* directory, which you can leave as read\-write or optionally make read\-only\.
-This contains the AWS IoT Greengrass core software and other critical components that should remain immutable during runtime, such as certificates and `config.json`\.
+This contains the AWS IoT Greengrass Core software and other critical components that should remain immutable during runtime, such as certificates and `config.json`\.
 + The specified write directory\.
 This contains writable content, such as logs, state information, and deployed user\-defined Lambda functions\.

 This configuration results in the following directory structure\.